websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ## Prerequisites

-In order to get started, we will need the following:
+In order to get started, you will need the following:

 * A sample module
 * A configured DXP Cloud Git repository